Photonic cross-noise spectroscopy of Majorana bound states: Cross-correlations spectroscopy

-even and odd parity states.
+even- and odd-parity states.
 Remarkably, exactly at resonance ($\varepsilon_{eB}=\Delta_Z$), the cross-correlations become zero, since CAR and ECT processes compensate each other.
 This is because the eigenstates are equal superpositions, e.g. in the even parity,

 which are equally connected via ECT or CAR, respectively, with the energy $E$ of eigenstates of $H_e$ in Eq.~\eqref{eq:H_e,fermion}.
-In addition, local emission becomes dominant due to the presence of degeneracies between even and odd parity states involved in emission cycles for single photon emission.
+In addition, local emission becomes dominant due to the presence of degeneracies between even- and odd-parity states involved in emission cycles for single photon emission.
 Thus, at $\varepsilon_{eB}=\Delta_Z$ for $E>0$, hybridization enables the emission cycles

 Furthermore, when we only take one spin species into account, which is the case, for instance, when considering a Majorana angle of $\Theta=0,\pi$, or in the limit of $|t_{D\sigma}|\ll|\Delta_Z|$, we can reduce the system to a spinless model.
 In the limit of $|t_{D\sigma}|/|\varepsilon_{eD\sigma}-\xi|\ll 1$, we can further provide an analytical expression for the cross-correlations, by means of a Schrieffer-Wolff transformation,